r7b7/scalable-system-design/papers/redis.md

-## Can Your Caching Mechanism Auto-Recover?
+## Part -1 : Can Your Caching Mechanism Auto-Recover?

 While designing scalable systems for production-grade enterprise applications, we must pick tools and stack that has resiliency built into it.